Home » Skin Care » Skin Disease » Skin Disorders

 Decubitus Ulcer Causes

 When people are in one position for a long period of time, the pressure from their bodies can be too much for the capillaries in the skin.
-This causes discomfort that would make and mobile individuals move to reduce that discomfort.
+This causes discomfort that would make healthy and mobile individuals move to reduce that discomfort.
 For people who do not have this luxury, the continued pressure ends up causing these pressure sores.

 Contributing factors to the development of the sores can include a lack of proper nutrition and other chronic conditions, such as diabetes or poor circulation, which might make the sores harder to heal on their own because of reduced blood flow to the area.
 People with fragile skin are also more vulnerable which is why the elderly run such a high risk of developing them.